* U.S. factory data much weaker than expected

 * VIX trades above 20 for first time since October

-NEW YORK, Feb 3 (Reuters) - U.S. stocks slumped on Monday, with the S&P 500 hitting its lowest level since October after weaker-than-expected data on the factory sector in the world’s largest economy provided investors with the latest reason to book profits.
+NEW YORK, Feb 3 (Reuters) - U.S. stocks fell on Monday, with the S&P 500 hitting its lowest level in almost three months after data showed the factory sector in the world’s largest economy expanded in January at a far weaker pace than expected.

 U.S. manufacturing grew at a slower pace in January as new order growth plunged by the most in 33 years, while spending on construction projects barely rose in December.